 Cerros did not last long.
 But other great Maya cities soon flourished all across the Yucatan Peninsula.
-For 700 years — from 900 to 200 B.C.E. — a mighty civilization generated great art, as well as the most brilliant architecture, astronomy, and mathematics the Americas had ever seen.
+For 700 years — from 200 to 900 A.D. — a mighty civilization generated great art, as well as the most brilliant architecture, astronomy, and mathematics the Americas had ever seen.

 Ethnographers and linguists agree that "Maya" is the best translation from the Spanish and Maya languages, and can be used as either a noun or an adjective.